dapr/docs/howto/run-with-docker/README.md

       "./daprd",
      "-app-id", "nodeapp",
      "-app-port", "3000",
-     "-placement-address", "placement:50006" # Dapr's placement service can be reach via the docker dns entry ]
+     "-placement-address", "placement:50006" # Dapr's placement service can be reach via the docker DNS entry ]
     volumes:
         - "./components/:/components" # Mount our components folder for the runtime to use